keylimetoolbox/resque-kubernetes/README.md

 if you want to verify that the jobs are created correctly.

-This will use the default authentication on your system, which may is either the cluster the tests are running in (if you are doing that) or your Google Default Application Credentials, if you have `kubeclient` configured for a GKE cluster.
+This will use the default authentication on your system, which may is either the cluster the tests are running in (if you are doing that), your `kubclient` configuration, or your Google Default Application Credentials.

 ```bash
 rspec --tag type:e2e